 The Standard Bank of South Africa Limited ("SBSA") is the largest bank in South Africa (measured by assets) as at 31 December 2020.
 SBSA is a wholly-owned subsidiary of Standard Bank Group Limited ("SBG").
 SBSA is a universal bank providing retail, corporate, commercial and investment banking services to individuals and companies across South Africa.
 SBSA considers itself to be both a strong domestic bank, and a cross-border bank, integrated within SBG's operations and business.
 SBSA plays a fundamental role in positioning the Standard Bank Group to capitalise on the pace of growth in African markets.
 SBSA is the head office for SBG's African focus and provides the springboard for SBG's strategy: the capacities developed by SBSA's South African operations provide the foundation of knowledge and experience required in markets in sub-Saharan Africa.
 As SBG's largest operating entity, SBSA provides balance sheet capacity on which to book deals executed in support of SBG's African strategy.
-All references herein to "SBSA Group" are to SBSA and its subsidiaries.
+All references herein to "SBSA Group" are to SBSA and its subsidiaries and all references to "Group" or "SB Group" are to SBG and its subsidiaries.